AstrobioMike/AstrobioMike.github.io/bash/basics.md

 |`rmdir`     |delete a directory|
 |`nano`     |create and edit plain text files|

-<h4>What is a plain text file?</h4>
-The baseline tools of *bash* are mostly useful for what are known as plain text files, also commonly referred to as 'flat' files.
-And I'm just realizing now that formally defining what a 'plain text file' is isn't all that simple.
-There are a few definitions you could check out at the [wiki](https://en.wikipedia.org/wiki/Plain_text) if you are interested, but a simple, working defintion might be something like: a text file that doesn't contain any special formatting characters and can be properly viewed and edited with any standard text editor.

-Bioinformaticians (and lots of others who get to play with big data regularly) work with plain text files so much because not being constrained to any special (arbitary) characteristics means methods for interacting with them can be standardized.
-So when you learn one command that works on a flat file, it works on all of them the same way.
-Common formats are files with extensions like ".txt", ".csv" for comma-separated values, ".tsv" for tab-seperated values.
-More specialized extensions like ".docx" or ".xlsx" are not plain text files.
-Delimited files, like ".csv" and ".tsv", are a simple way to store tables as each row is delimited by a newline and each column by whichever delimiter is specified.
-And it's this simple formula that makes them very easy to work with.
-In the next section [(6 commands worth getting to know)](/bash/six_commands) you'll see and work with some examples of tables, and see why *bash* is invaluable for manipulating them.
-But for now just know that the text files we've been looking at so far are plain text files.

 <h4>Ways to probe plain text files</h4>
 We've already used a very common tool for peeking at files, the `head` command.
 There is also a corresponding `tail` version that prints the last 10 lines of a file by default: